We are pleased to welcome you back to the next year of your postgraduate program.

 Please note that you will not be allowed to continue in your program if you are not completely registered.

-Any questions about re-appointment with the Postgraduate Medical Education Office should be directed to email@example.com or (613) 533-2543.
+All inquiries about registration with the Postgraduate Medical Education Office are to be directed to firstname.lastname@example.org or (613) 533-2543.

 You will be prompted through the steps within the on-line registration system to complete the re-appointment requirements.

 Your application should be made well in advance of the expected date of appointment as the credentialing process is lengthy.

 *please note, some residents and clinical fellows will not have to complete all of the forms.
 Only the forms that you have to complete will be available to you once you log into the system.
 Follow the directions provided by KHSC and submit your documents accordingly.